 Qualified beneficiaries may be enrolled in one or more group health components at the time of a qualifying event.
-If a qualified beneficiary is entitled to a COBRA election as the result of a qualifying event, he or she may elect COBRA under any or all of the group health components under which he or she was covered on the day before the qualifying event.
-For example, if a qualified beneficiary was covered under the medical and vision components on the day before a qualifying event, he or she may elect COBRA under the vision component only, the medical component only, or under both medical and vision (only if both components are available as a separate election option to the active employee).
+If a qualified beneficiary is entitled to a COBRA election as the result of a qualifying event, they may elect COBRA under any or all of the group health components under which they were covered on the day before the qualifying event.
+For example, if a qualified beneficiary was covered under the medical and vision components on the day before a qualifying event, they may elect COBRA under the vision component only, the medical component only, or under both medical and vision (only if both components are available as a separate election option to the active employee).

 Qualified beneficiaries who are entitled to elect COBRA may do so even if they have other group health plan coverage or are entitled to Medicare benefits on or before the date on which COBRA is elected.
-However, a qualified beneficiary's COBRA coverage will terminate automatically if, after electing COBRA, he or she becomes entitled to Medicare benefits or becomes covered under other group health plan coverage.
+However, a qualified beneficiary's COBRA coverage will terminate automatically if, after electing COBRA, they become entitled to Medicare benefits or becomes covered under other group health plan coverage.
 For information on when coverage will terminate, see later in this section, under Termination of Coverage.